 But it looks like there is more and more evidence to point out different people who were involved.

-These guys are involved in a lot of very, very questionable tactics across the board, whether it was the Papadopoulos case, whether it was uh whether it had to do with Michael Caputo, whether it had to do with Sam Clovis.
+These guys are involved in a lot of very, very questionable tactics across the board, whether it was the Papadopoulos case, whether it was whether it had to do with Michael Caputo, whether it had to do with Sam Clovis.

-So I imagine that the investigation will pay attention, not just to the agents at the FBI, not just to people like John Brennan, but also the prosecutors that Mueller brought on that team.
+So I imagine that the investigation will pay attention not just to the agents at the FBI, not just to people like John Brennan, but also the prosecutors that Mueller brought on that team.

 All right.

-Uh Lee Smith, thanks for being with us.
+Lee Smith, thanks for being with us.

 We appreciate it.

-And Devin Nunes told the American people the truth, and Adam uh Schiff, the compromise corrupt congenital liar didn't, he too should be held accountable for the lies that he dragged this nation through.
+He too should be held accountable for the lies that he dragged this nation through.

-Uh appreciate you being with us, updating us.
+Appreciate you being with us, updating us.

 It's slowly happening.